FabioDefilippo/encryptmesscli/README.md

 to generate AES keys and RSA pair keys; the script could require to digit a pass phrase.
 <hr>

-- Export your aes keys: your customer have got to copy his rsa.pub key and send it to you.
-With your customer's rsa.pub key, digit
+- Export your aes keys: your customer have got to copy his rsa.pub key, rename it with his name (example, alice.pub) and send it to you.
+With the customer's rsa.pub key, digit

 ```
 ./encryptmesscli.sh -x